 Restricted common stock awards represent shares of common stock issued to employees subject to forfeiture if the vesting conditions are not satisfied.
-In December 2014, the Company issued 78,912 shares of restricted common stock to a director of the Company under the 2007 Plan.
-Under the terms of the agreement, shares of common stock issued are subject to a four-year vesting schedule.
 Vesting occurs periodically at specified time intervals and specified percentages.
 In January 2015, the Company issued 781,060 shares of restricted common stock to an executive of the Company under the 2007 Plan.
 The majority of these shares were issued subject to a four-year vesting schedule with 25% vesting on the first anniversary and the remaining vesting 75% ratably on a monthly basis over the remaining three years, while another portion was issued subject to performance based vesting.
 The vesting of performance based awards is dependent upon achievement of specified financial targets of the Company.
 The majority of the performance criteria were achieved during the years ended December 31, 2016 and 2015 and the remaining unvested awards with performance conditions are not material.
-No restricted common stock awards were granted or vested during the three months ended March 31, 2020.
-As of March 31, 2020, the Company had 39,806 shares of unvested restricted common stock with a weighted average grant date fair value of \$3.12 per share.
+No restricted common stock awards were granted or vested during the six months ended June 30, 2020.
+As of June 30, 2020, the Company had 39,806 shares of unvested restricted common stock with a weighted average grant date fair value of \$3.12 per share.